blascarr/IMU_WebServer_Quaternion/README.md

 # IMU_WebServer_Quaternion

-Test for Inertial Measurement Units MPU6050 for robotic applications with Webserver.
-Testing Accuracy in reading and Filtering applying Roll Pitch Yaw Or Quaternion visualization in order to visualize best method and results and avoid [Gimbal Lock](https://en.wikipedia.org/wiki/Gimbal_lock) effects.
+Test for Inertial Measurement Units **MPU6050** for robotic applications with Webserver.
+Testing Accuracy in reading and Filtering applying Roll Pitch Yaw Or **Quaternion** in order to visualize best method and results and avoid [Gimbal Lock](https://en.wikipedia.org/wiki/Gimbal_lock) effects.

 ## Quaternion Solution